christophermiles/monster-hit-dice-app/README.md

 Maybe you’re using multiple creatures of the same type in a battle, but you want to mix things up a bit.
 Like, maybe you want some of your kobolds to be even weaker than average &mdash; but you want *one* of them to be a **💪KOBOLD CHAD™💪**.

 Or maybe you just want to tweak a creature’s Hit Points mid-battle.
 Sacrilege?
 Heresy?
-The most condemnable example of referee fiat imaginable?
+The most condemnable example of referee fiat one could possibly imagine?
 Well, [here’s Mike Shea at Sly Flourish with some perfectly valid reasons why we might want to do this](https://slyflourish.com/tweaking_monster_hit_points.html)!

 ---